decentraland/documentation/content/creator/sdk7/3d-essentials/entity-positioning.md

 You can configure how the billboard behaves with the following parameters:

 - `billboardMode`: Uses a value of the `BillboardMode` to set its behavior:
-	- `BillboardMode.BM_ALL_AXES`: The entity rotates to face the player on all of its rotation axis.
+	- `BillboardMode.BM_ALL`: The entity rotates to face the player on all of its rotation axis.
 If the player is high above the entity, the entity will face up.
+	- `BillboardMode.BM_NONE`: The entity won't rotate at all.
+	- `BillboardMode.BM_X`:  The entity has its _x_ rotation axis fixed.
-	- `BillboardMode.BM_Y_AXE`: The entity has its _y_ rotation axis fixed.
+	- `BillboardMode.BM_Y`: The entity has its _y_ rotation axis fixed.
 It only rotates left and right, not up and down.
 It stays perpendicular to the ground if the player is above or below the entity.
-- `oppositeDirection`: Switch what side of the entity faces the player.
-This is useful for `TextShape` components, and for 3D models that may have been built using different conventions of what direction is _forward_.
+	- `BillboardMode.BM_Z`: The entity has its _z_ rotation axis fixed.

 ```ts